 Formation and History

 In 2013 however, ZAPU alleged that they were forced to sign the agreement or face extinction.
 Most of the Ndebele people still claim that there was no unity to talk about as they are treated as second-class citizens.
-They got enraged by the fact that Zanu PF had the honours to retain their party name, their party symbol and also that their leader automatically became the leader of the merged party.
-To them, since all the ZAPU positions are second ranks to Zanu PF, there is no unity accord to talk about.
+They were enraged by the fact that Zanu PF had the honours to retain their party name, their party symbol and also that their leader automatically became the leader of the merged party.
+To them, since all the ZAPU positions are second rank to Zanu PF, there is no unity accord to talk about.

 Coalition with MDC

 - That in any constituency and or ward where one party has not fielded a candidate, the other party will mobilise its members and supporters to vote for the other party’s candidate.

 - That the parties would not discuss or enter into any pact or coalition with any other party other than with each other, namely, MDC and ZAPU (save in circumstances where an agreement would have been reached between the two parties).
 This was in recognition of previous discussions that had established that the two parties shared common values and principles.

 - With respect to the issue of the two parties’ Presidential candidature, the parties expressed the desirability of consolidating their share of votes by not splitting the vote.
 They, however, acknowledged the complexity of the issue and undertook to consult their respective executive committees to get guidance.